rdearman/rsvp-ratatui/README.md

 ---

-## 📜 Planned Features
+## 💜 Planned Features

 - **Save Reading Progress:** Automatically save your position in the file and allow resuming from where you left off.
-- **Improved File Management:** Add a file selector interface for easier file loading.
+- **More File Formats:** Expand support to EPUB and Markdown files.
-- **Enhanced Visualisation:** Display formatted text or highlight keywords for better readability.
+- **Mobile/GUI Version:** Develop a graphical version for desktop and mobile.
-- **Mobile/GUI Version:** Expand to a graphical interface or mobile app.
+- **Keyword Highlighting:** Improve readability with visual emphasis on important words.

 ---